 PRIOR CULTURAL RESOURCE STUDIES CONDUCTED WITHIN THE PROJECT AREA AND THE ONE-HALF MILE RADIUS

-According to the information in our files, there has been no previous cultural resource studies conducted within the project area.
-There have been three cultural resource studies conducted within the one-half mile radius: TU-00489, 01832, 01886.
+According to the information in our files, there have been no previous cultural resource studies conducted within the project area.
+There have been three cultural resource studies conducted within a one-half mile radius, TU-00102, 00258, and 01467.